szapp/FeatShare/doc/anchors/regex.rst

 FeatShare relies heavily on regular expressions (here abbreviated with 'regex').
 To integrate new content a line number does not suffice, as it might differ in the target environment.
-A literal search phrase is also dangerous, since that phrase may have been altered with regards to spaces, capitalization differing indices and much more.
+A literal search phrase is also dangerous, since that phrase may have been altered with regards to spaces, capitalization, differing indices and much more.

 If, for example, looking for a variable definition, the target environment might differ from what one would expect.